glmoritz/labscim/documentation/INSTALLATION.md

 These installation steps have been verified on **Ubuntu 22.04 LTS**.

 ## Step 1: Download OMNeT++
 Download the Linux version of OMNeT++ 6.0.3 from the [official website](https://omnetpp.org/download/old).
+Keep it in the Downloads (~/Downloads) folder.

 ## Step 2: Update Ubuntu Repositories
 Run the following command to update your Ubuntu repositories: